narenmanoharan/gpt-code-assistant/README.md

 The functions currently available for the LLM to call are:

 - `search_codebase` - searches the codebase using a TF-IDF vectorizer
+- `get_file_tree` - provides the file tree of the codebase
 - `get_file_contents` - provides the contents of a file

-Combining these two functions, we can ask the LLM to search the codebase for a keyword, and then retrieve the contents of the file that contains the keyword.
+Combining these three functions, we can ask the LLM to search the codebase for a keyword, and then retrieve the contents of the file that contains the keyword.
 And it's as simple as that!

 ### Privacy